 - Optional essays are truly optional!
 Don’t feel you must “fill the space” for the sake of doing so.

-What help with your secondary essays?
+Want help with your secondary essays?
 Not sure what to write?
 MedEdits assists with all aspects of the medical school admissions process.
 Sign up for free 15 minute consultation today!

 MedEdits helps students get admitted to medical school and residency programs.
 Our consultants have years of experience serving on medical school admissions committees, and as faculty members at the top medical schools in the country.